contagon/handbook/2020-12/38-church-policies-and-guidelines.md

 ### 38.6.23 Transgender Individuals

 Transgender individuals face complex challenges.
-Members and nonmembers who identify as transgender﻿—and their family and friends﻿—should be treated with sensitivity, kindness, compassion, and an abundance of Christlike love.
+Members and nonmembers who identify as transgender—and their family and friends—should be treated with sensitivity, kindness, compassion, and an abundance of Christlike love.
 All are welcome to attend sacrament meeting, other Sunday meetings, and social events of the Church (see [38.1.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number3-p7#title_number3)).

 Gender is an essential characteristic of Heavenly Father’s plan of happiness.
 The intended meaning of _gender_ in the [family proclamation](/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng) is _biological sex at birth._ Some people experience feelings of incongruence between their biological sex and their gender identity.
 As a result, they may identify as transgender.
 The Church does not take a position on the causes of people identifying themselves as transgender.